KumoCorp/kumomta/docs/userguide/configuration/example.md

 -- WARNING: THIS WILL NOT LOAD WITHOUT AN ADDITIONAL SCRIPT IN PLACE -- SEE https://docs.kumomta.com/userguide/configuration/trafficshaping/

-local shaping = require 'shaping' kumo.on('get_egress_path_config', shaping:setup_json())
+local shaping = require 'policy-extras.shaping'
+kumo.on('get_egress_path_config', shaping:setup_json())

 -- Configure DKIM signing.
 In this case we use a simple approach of a path